Eija-Riitta Korhola

 Eija-Riitta Korhola (née Nieminen; born 15 June 1959 in Lahti) is a Finnish politician and former Member of the European Parliament (MEP).
 She served three terms, first with the Finnish Christian Democrats between 1999–2003 and then with the National Coalition Party from 2004 to 2014, being part of the European People's Party the whole time.
 During her years as a MEP, Korhola served on the Committee on the Environment, Public Health and Food Safety.
 She was also a member of the ACP–EU Joint Parliamentary Assembly, and acted as a deputy both in the Committee on Budgetary Control and in the Committee on Foreign Affairs.
+She was also briefly MEP from June to July 2024 after the resignation of Petri Sarvamaa.

 Education

 Korhola has studied in and graduated from the University of Helsinki with the following degrees: